 Maybe it has more to with the fact that often a float tends to move before a bite is felt.
 There is a visible signal that something is happening deep out of our sight and before we feel the bite.
 It builds excitement, maintaining and feeding anticipation.

-If the angler's attention is drifting, there is nothing like the short sharp bobble of a float to spring flagging attention back to rigid concentration, even if the movement is only caught out of the corner of an eye.
+If an angler's attention drifts, there is nothing like the short sharp bobble of a float to spring flagging attention back to rigid concentration, even if the movement is only caught out of the corner of an eye.

 Most predators pick up the presence of, and select, individual prey by detecting the unusual.
 Something, perhaps only marginally different from the background of the usual.

 This allows the predator to home in on prey that is easier to catch.
-Despite years of so called civilisation, man remains only a couple of short steps from his predator ancestors.
+Despite years of so called civilization, man remains only a couple of short steps from his predator ancestors.